 Dental Implants in Buffalo, NY

-In order to install a dental implant, a dentist must first examine the relevant area of the mouth to ascertain whether an implant would likely be viable.
+In order to install dental implants, a dentist must first examine the relevant area of the mouth to ascertain whether an implant would likely be viable.
 Through an X-ray or CT scan, the dentist can check for the condition of the gums, the thickness of the jawbone, and the location of the sinuses; each of these elements plays a role in whether a dental implant can last in its intended position.
 Recent advances in technology can now transform the results of these exams into a three-dimensional model for near-immediate viewing on a monitor, allowing a dentist and a patient alike to have access to a comprehensive view of the patient’s teeth, gums, and bony tissue.
-The dentist can more easily visualize the space in which the implant will be placed, inspecting the area for any limiting factors.
+Your dentist can easily visualize the space in which the dental implants will be placed, inspecting the area for any limiting factors.